sm-merlot/cloud-drive-sync/README.md

 npm run build
 ```

-This produces `main.js` in the project root.
+This produces `main.js` in the project root. `styles.css` is already in the repo root.

 ### 5. Install the Plugin